sal55/langs/Benchmarks.md

 ### Testing

 All programs are written in my M language.
-They are compiled with both BB, the new compiler, and with gcc using version of the M compiler (MC) that translates themn to C then invokes gcc, example:
+They are compiled with both BB, the new compiler, and with GCC (also TCC and BCC) using a version of the M compiler (MC) that translates them to C then invokes gcc, example:

     C:\ax>mc -opt ax
     Compiling ax.m to ax.exe